User Guide 👨🔧#

 Set decimals to customise the precision of the terminal output:

-How to apply the function decorator to measure performance of functions:
+- Function decorator to measure the performance of functions

 Become a Sponsor